-In the new degrees, you’ll connect with a range of employer partners, including Medibank, Adobe, Amazon Web Services and the Australian Red Cross.
+In the business courses, you’ll connect with a range of employer partners, including Medibank, Adobe, Amazon Web Services and the Australian Red Cross.
 You’ll also have the chance to collaborate with employers like KPMG, Swisse, Oxfam, IBM, Deloitte and Australia Post once you choose your business major.

-These are just a few ways you’ll work with your future employers in the degrees.
+These are just a few ways you’ll work with your future employers in the business courses.

 Boymal said that business graduates increasingly need to showcase real work experience to succeed in the future of work.

 “Traditionally, business professionals would graduate in a discipline with some skills, then undertake on-the-job training to develop more specific skills,” he said.

 “Although this still occurs – especially in large organisations – many employers also come from small and medium-sized businesses.
 These businesses do not have the time or resources to train graduates.
 Likewise, with increased automation of rudimentary tasks, many larger businesses prefer graduates to already have basic experience.”

 Internships help you combine classroom knowledge with resume-worthy work experience.
 Your for-credit experience will see you apply your newfound skills while connecting to organisations that could end up being your future employers.

 Medibank’s Head of Talent Acquisition Jeremy Crawford said that being an industry partner with RMIT helps the organisation form connections with tomorrow’s workforce very early on in their careers.

 As an industry partner we see first-hand insights into the skills, knowledge, and experiences RMIT is providing its students to prepare for their entry into the workforce.